Location

 Audience members are invited to arrive early and move through the exhibition space at their own pace before the concert begins.
 Exhibits include visual art, environmental education tables, and opportunities to learn about local conservation efforts.
 Following the performance, the exhibition space reopens, allowing time for reflection, conversation, and further engagement.

-This format encourages both contemplation and action—pairing the emotional power of live music with tangible pathways for learning and involvement.
+This format encourages both contemplation and action—pairing the emotional power of live music and dance with tangible pathways for learning and involvement.

 Any students can use the code Student5 for a discount to admission.